l-manoj/core-webapis/README.md

 - See docker docs for specfic instructions on various flavours of Linux

 Architecture and Theory
+Kerner Internals:
+Each container is like a virtual OS but all share single kernal on host.
-Namespaces manage isolation
+Namespaces manage isolation.
+Below are linux namespaces
+Process Id (pid)
+Network (net)
+Filesytem/mount (mnt)
+Inter-proc comms (ipc)
+UTS (uts)
+User (user)

+pid namepace gives each container its own isolated process tree completed with its own pid 1 net namepace gives each container its own isolated network stack like ips, routing tables, etc net namepace gives each container its own isolated root file system(ie. C: for windows and / for linux) ipc namepace lets all processess in a single container access shared memory but blocks everything from outside uts namepace gives each container its own hostname user namespace lets map accounts from inside of the container to different users on the host Each container is an organized collection of pid, net, mnt, ipc, uts and user.
+Control groups set limits on the system resources(cgroups in linux and job objects in windows).
+The idea is to group processes and impose limits.

+Docker Engine:

+DockerEngine=DockerDaemon+containerd+oci(runc on linux) runtime
+General:
+Client--via rest-->daemon(Docker API)--GRPC API-->containerd(Execution/lifecycle of containers)-->OCI(runtime)--pops-->container
+Linux
+Client-->daemon-->containerd-->runc(oci reference implementation)-->container
+Windows
+Client-->daemon-->compute services-->container
-Control groups set limits on the kernal resources DockerEngine=DockerDaemon+containerd+oci(runc on linux) runtime container creation =client ->daemon->conatinerd->shim->oci(runc)->container Client=dockere.exe, Engine=dockerd.exe
+container creation =client ->daemon->containerd->shim->oci(runc)->container Client=dockere.exe, Engine=dockerd.exe
-Windows host has two options for containers i.e native windows conatiners and hyper-v containers
+Windows host has two options for containers i.e native windows containers (docker container run ..) and hyper-v containers (docker container run .. --isolation=hyperv)

+Working with Images: